AndreevIVdev/Surfstudio/README.md

 ## Implementation

-Th only one ViewController is called "RequestViewController", it contains several views.
+The only one ViewController is called "RequestViewController", it contains several views.
 The most interesting one is modalView.
 This is UIView with panGestureRecognizer.
 It contains contentView with two horizontal collection views.
-They have the same cells, but diffrent layout.
-Both os them use UICollectionViewFlowLayout.
+They have the same cells, but different layouts.
+Both of them use UICollectionViewFlowLayout.

 The first collection view has infinite carousel effect, wich one was achieved by implementing scrollViewDidScroll function from UIScrollViewDelegate protocol, and manual change of the datasource and scrollView offset.